Computer Environments Elicit General Agentic Intelligence in LLMs: Reinforcement Learning within Computers Enhances Generalization

 \paragraph{Setup} We train from two base models that exhibit different capability levels in our evaluation in Section~\ref{sec:ise}: (1) \textit{Qwen3-4B-Instruct-2507}, a small general-purpose LLM with weaker agentic capabilities that performs worse in \ours~mode than in LLM mode; and (2) \textit{Qwen3-Coder-30B-A3B}, a code-specialized model with strong agentic abilities that already shows better performance in \ours~than in LLM mode.
 For benchmarks, in addition to the six non-code domains in Section~\ref{sec:ise}, we also evaluate on software engineering (SWE) tasks: SWE-bench Verified~\citep{swe_bench}, to examine whether training on general data would impair code agentic ability.
 Since SWE tasks inherently require a sandbox and have no LLM mode, we only report \ours~results.
 Evaluation details are in Appendix~\ref{app:evaluation_details}.
 We use rule-based functions for rewards.
 Detailed training settings are provided in Appendix~\ref{sec:appendix_ise_rl}.

 \paragraph{Main Results.} Table~\ref{tab:ise_rl_main} compares \oursrl~with the LLM-RL baseline. \oursrl~demonstrates broad generalization along three axes: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt] \item \textbf{Domains}: Our training uses only general context-based data, with no overlap with the training or test sets of any evaluated benchmark.
 Yet \oursrl~improves performance across all domains, such as Long-Context, Math, Physics, and even tasks with vastly different formats such as Instruction-Following and SWE. \item \textbf{Model Capabilities}: For weaker models (Qwen3-4B-Instruct), \ours~mode significantly outperforms LLM mode after \oursrl~training on most tasks (e.g., Biomed: 14.4 vs. 10.0, Instruction Following: 37.7 vs. 33.7).
-For stronger models (Qwen3-Coder), \oursrl~still yields consistent gains across domains. \item \textbf{Inference Modes}: Surprisingly, although trained exclusively in \ours~mode, \oursrl~also improves LLM mode and even outperforms LLM-RL on most tasks, suggesting that agentic skills can transfer back to non-agentic generation.
-In contrast, LLM-RL primarily improves LLM mode, with limited gains in \ours~mode. \end{itemize}
+For stronger models (Qwen3-Coder), \oursrl~still yields consistent gains across domains. \item \textbf{Inference Modes}: Surprisingly, although trained exclusively in \ours~mode, \oursrl~also improves LLM mode and even outperforms LLM-RL on most tasks, suggesting that agentic skills can transfer back to non-agentic generation. \end{itemize}

 \paragraph{Data Source and Context Placement} To understand the impact of training data, we compare four variants of~\oursrl~on Qwen3-4B-Instruct-2507: (1) \textbf{Math}: mathematical data from DAPO~\citep{dapo}; (2) \textbf{SWE}: software engineering data from R2E-Gym~\citep{r2e}; (3) \textbf{Gen. {in Prompt}}: our general context-based data with context placed in the prompt; and (4) \textbf{Gen. {in Sandbox}}: the same data but with context placed in the sandbox.
 As shown in Table~\ref{tab:ise_rl_ablation}, all variants achieve some degree of cross-domain generalization, demonstrating the broad applicability of our training paradigm.
 Among them, Gen. Sandbox achieves the best overall performance.
-Notably, the comparison between Gen. Prompt and Gen. Sandbox highlights the importance of sandbox interaction: placing context in the sandbox forces the model to actively explore the environment, yielding stronger generalization than directly providing context in the prompt.
+Notably, the comparison between Gen. Prompt and Gen. Sandbox highlights the importance of environmental interaction: placing context in the sandbox forces the model to actively explore the environment, yielding stronger generalization than directly providing context in the prompt.